NCS

 “My whole adult life, I’ve never been a huge Christmas person.
 I find Christmas hugely stressful a lot of the time because of having to get gifts for people and the way all the stores in America bombard you with ‘Buy stuff!
 Buy stuff!
 Buy stuff!’ ” McCulley, 40, mentioned.

-When she moved to Europe, she actually got here to grasp and recognize European-style Christmas, calling the lack of retail stress “soothing.”
+When she moved to Europe, she actually got here to grasp and respect European-style Christmas, calling the lack of retail stress “soothing.”

 “You go to Christmas markets, you go out with your friends at night and eat sausages and drink glühwein and eat gingerbread.
 And there’s zero pressure to buy anything even though there’s plenty of stuff for sale,” she mentioned.
 “I love that Christmas here is about enjoying the good cheer — not buying everything in sight.”